 Neuroscience and Education

 Neuroscience is influencing educational thinking and practice across the world.
-Insights from neuroscience are relevant for learners at all levels of ability (including those with disorders, low and high ability) and all phases and ages across the lifespan.
+Insights from neuroscience are relevant for learners at all levels of ability, and all phases and ages across the lifespan.

 The course aims to equip students with: